from the Urban Veggie Gardening Workshop #3 with MJ

 Please note the signs in the compost area indicating GOOD and UNWANTED items.

-There are 3 round, wire bins just beyond the cold compost bins.
+There are 3 square, wire mesh bins just beyond the cold compost bins.
 These wire bins are the source of hot composting for the garden.

 During the garden working-bees the cold compost bins are emptied into the Hot Compost wire bins.
 The material from the cold compost bins are layered with sawdust, shredded paper, dried leaves, extra garden cuttings, and water.